yangliu/zetasizer-nano-data-convertor/README.md

 ## Pre-built version

-Honest, I know most of you who need this code have no idea what is Node.js and what is Webkit, so I decide to offer a pre-built version for Mac users.
+I know most of you who need this code have no idea what is Node.js and what is Webkit, so I decide to offer a pre-built version for Mac users.
 For Mac lo♥ers, you can download it here.

 [Download Zetasizer Nano Data Convertor for OS X 10.6+](http://liuy.me/files/zndc.zip)